api_server = "<server>"

 parameter of a Ray cluster or training job.

-Running distributed workloads
+Running Ray-based distributed workloads

-In Open Data Hub, you can run a distributed workload from a notebook or from a pipeline.
+In Open Data Hub, you can run a Ray-based distributed workload from a notebook or from a pipeline.

-You can run distributed workloads in a disconnected environment if you can access all of the required software from that environment.
+You can run Ray-based distributed workloads in a disconnected environment if you can access all of the required software from that environment.
 For example, you must be able to access a Ray cluster image, and the data sets and Python dependencies used by the workload, from the disconnected environment.

 Running distributed data science workloads from notebooks